- The Difference Between Juice and a Juice Blend

 - Spirulina is a form of cyanobacteria, which is rich in vitamins and antioxidants.

 Above all, a high-quality juice blend is nutrient-dense.
-While not as sweet as smoothies, juice blends are a good way to get your daily serving of fruits and veggies, if you find crunching through salad or munching on an apple time consuming or uninspiring.
+While not as sweet as smoothies, juice blends are a good way to get your daily servings of fruits and veggies, especially if you find crunching through salad or munching on an apple time consuming or uninspiring.

 What is Juicing?